Phil Jurkovec: Boston College

 On January 11, 2020, Jurkovec transferred to Boston College to join first-year head coach Jeff Hafley.
 Upon arrival he was named starter and remained in the position as he started ten games for the Eagles.
 He made his debut for Boston College against Duke.
 His first drive with the team ended in a touchdown run from David Bailey.
 Jurkovec would finish the game going seventeen for 23 for 300 yards, two touchdowns, and an interception as they won 26–6.
 After throwing for 300 yards against Duke, North Carolina, Pittsburgh, and Virginia Tech he became the first player in Boston College history to have four 300-yard passing games in their first five career starts, while also being the first quarterback to have four or more 300-yard games in an entire season since Matt Ryan.
 He had a career-high 358 passing yards, three touchdowns, and a longest touchdown pass of 77 yards in an overtime win over Pittsburgh.
 Against Louisville, he started fifteen of nineteen for 203 yards before exiting the game with a lower leg injury that would cause him to miss the final game of the season.

 In 2021, Jurkovec started the first two games of the season against FCS opponent Colgate and UMass.
 Against Colgate he threw for 303 yards and his season-high of three touchdown passes.
 Early against UMass the following week he completed three of his first four pass attempts for 22 yards before exiting the game with a hand injury.
 Jurkovec would receive surgery for his hand which caused to miss the next six games.
 Despite seeming unlikely to return at the beginning of the season, Jurkovec managed to return to the starting lineup for the team's game against Virginia Tech.
 In his return the team threw sparingly as he only managed seven completions on thirteen attempts for 112 yards and an interception.
 Despite that the team won 17–3.
 The following week against Georgia Tech, Jurkovec appeared back to his former self as he threw for 310 yards on thirteen completions in twenty attempts alongside 310 passing yards.
 After that performance he earned ACC Quarterback of the Week, PFF National QB of the Week, and one of eight Manning Award Stars of the Week.
 The team would lose back-to-back games against Florida State and Wake Forest, as Wake Forest held Jurkovec to 19 yards on three completions in eleven attempts, alongside two interceptions and a total of ten team points.
 The team's Military Bowl bid against East Carolina was canceled due to COVID-19.

 Pittsburgh

 On December 5, 2022, Jurkovec announced he is transferring to Pittsburgh.
+He was benched as starting quarterback on October 4, 2023.
+On October 5, 2023, Jurkovec switched his position to tight end.

 Statistics

+Professional career

+In May 2024, Jurkovec was invited to Pittsburgh Steelers' minicamp.
+He was not signed to a contract after the minicamp.